LauriePlisson/LauriePlisson/README.md

+# 👩‍💻 From Sound to Software
+*Code, creativity & curiosity*

+---

 ### Hey there 👋

 - 🌱 Junior Fullstack Web Developer, exploring the world of code one project at a time.